volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 example();
 ```

-**Important note:** In order to avoid unexpected behavior, do not access variable before you declare it.
+**Important note:** In order to avoid unexpected behavior, do not access variables before you declare it.

 ## What about "let" and "const"?